sarah kosar is a playwright.

 Butter Brain is a coming-of-age play for young people that explores the inherited digital identity of children from their parents and the boundaries between our online and offline lives.

-CURRENTLY IN DEVELOPMENT: Human Suit (part of The Yard’s First Drafts Festival), which Exeunt has stated “needs to be programmed.”, The Monica Lewinsky Project with director Debbie Hannan (Supported by MGC Futures Bursary) and Our Name is Not John (Old Vic 12)
+CURRENTLY IN DEVELOPMENT: Human Suit (part of The Yard’s First Drafts Festival), which Exeunt has stated “needs to be programmed.”, The Monica Lewinsky Project with director Debbie Hannan (Supported by MGC Futures Bursary) and Our Name is Not John (Old Vic 12) will have a showing on 7 December 2018 at The Old Vic Theatre.

 SHORT PLAY PRODUCTIONS: Morphin (Miniaturists, Arcola Theatre), Big Body, Tiny Head (Commission for Royal Court Theatre), Seal (Etch Theatre, Pleasance Theatre), Runt (Commission for Oxford School of Drama, Soho Theatre), Play 3/Tryptych (Commission for PLAY Theatre Company), Ice Cream (Commission for Little Pieces of Gold, Southwark Playhouse), Fox (Commission for Descent, The Southwark Playhouse, Little Pieces of Gold)